 A panel discussion by arts industry practitioners on why and how gender and sexuality advocacy programmes remain vital in their work and social spaces to ensure the safety and protection of vulnerable populations in the post-apartheid reconstruction of South Africa.
-Tracey Saunders is a gender and arts activist.
+Tracev Saunders is a gender and arts activist.
 When she isn't fighting patriarchy and gender violence, Saunders works as a freelance journalist, theatre critic and project manager.
-Feminist activist

-Gertrude Fester was involved in anti-apartheid politics from an early age.
+Feminist activist Gertrude Fester was involved in antiapartheid politics from an early age.
 She was held in solitary confinement as a political prisoner where she composed a one-woman play The Spirit shall not be Caged which was subsequently performed in several countries.
 Fester has served as ANC MP and as a Commissioner for Gender Equality.
 She holds a PhD in Gender Studies.
 Warren Nebe is Director of AfriQueer. a featured production on the Main Festival programme that presents an intimate evocation into the lives of men living on a continent that violently rejects the 'other'.
+Hassnae Bouazza is a Dutch journalist, columnist, translator and producer.
+She directed and edited the acclaimed six-part documentary series Sex and Sin and received the Arouwad Award in Beirut in 2015 for her work on the Arab world.